 In order to prevent this, most Kodi users will use a suitable VPN service.
 Tunneling traffic through a VPN will only allow your ISP to see that some amount of data is being downloaded from a server, but not the contents of that data or source of that traffic.
 Note that VPNs also allow you to access geo-restricted content and protect your online privacy.

 Unfortunately, many VPNs don’t meet all of the requirements Kodi users will be looking for so choose carefully.
 Streaming requires a large amount of bandwidth in most cases, so a reliable, fast and secure VPN provider is essential.
 Free VPNs have data caps or insufficient speeds as do a number of paid services.
 Some VPNs keep logs of user activity and should be avoided, others don’t allow torrenting.
 We recommend IPVanish, which provides the necessary sturdy connection, plentiful capacity, and a high level of privacy protection.
 It keeps no logs, is one of the fastest VPNs we have tested and works with all Kodi add-ons.
 It is also a relatively easy VPN to install on streaming devices like the Fire Stick and is very popular with the Kodi community.

-DEAL ALERT: Save up to 69% during Cyber Security awareness month.
+DEAL ALERT: You can save 69% on a two year IPVanish plan here.
 Plans from $3.74 per month.
 There is a 7 day money-back guarantee so you can try it risk free and cancel if you don’t want to keep it or if it doesn’t fix your buffering nightmare.
 We’ve rounded up a wider selection of recommended Kodi VPNs here if you want to try a different option.

 Related: Using a Fire Stick with Kodi?
 What’s the best VPN for Fire Stick and Fire TV users?